-I live in Blueskin Bay, just north of Dunedin on the East Coast of the South Island of NZ.
+I live in Blueskin Bay, just north of Dunedin on the East Coast of the South Island of NZ where I run a small lifestyle block which I share with a variety of domestic animals including a small herd of goats led by Clover.
 Confusingly, the photo, is of me on leave and at Bothmer Castle on the Baltic Coast.
 It needs to be said, that Clover was unimpressed by my absence and seeking caprine retribution, ate the house-sitter’s shirt.

-Aside from work, I am passionate about sustainability.
-I live very happily and proudly off the grid and when the weather is fine, travel by electric bike.
+Aside from work, I live very happily and proudly off the grid and when the weather is fine, travel by electric bike.
 When it is not I travel by car and burn fossil fuel along with everyone else.
-I like to think I keep on the right side of the ledger but Clover assures me that I could do better – she doesn’t help by eating trees I have just planted.
+I like to think I keep on the right side of the ledger but Clover assures me that I could do better – she doesn’t help by eating trees I’ve just planted.

 I am deeply interested in all animals but especially domestic ones: people, goats, cows, chooks and of course dogs and cats.
-Here’s the dog who is extremely jealous that That Goat has taken pride of place on the blog.
+Here’s the dog who is extremely jealous that Clover has taken pride of place on the blog.